 Windows has a Windows Critical Updates notification/installation utility.
 Most users should use Automatic Windows Updates.

-I'd suggest at least being notified if you are on dialup or on a low-speed connection of any type and install them as soon as you are able.
+I'd suggest at least being notified and install them as soon as you are able.
 Delays can be costly.

 Windows Updates Options

 Windows Updates are classified as Important updates and Recommended updates.

 Always install the Critical Updates and Service Packs when available.
 These are considered vital to the safety of your Windows system.